DieSchoeneWolke/WindowsServer2022Core-Guide/README.md

 ## SConfig configuration

-You are now in `SConfig` and want to configure your `Machine name` with a memorable name by typing `2` in the main menu and your `Network settings` afterwards by typing `8` in the main menu, select your primary `Network adapter` with the appropriate number and `S` to set a static IP address, subnet mask and a default gateway.
+You are now in `SConfig` and want to configure your `Machine name` with a memorable name by typing `2` in the main menu - restart when you are finished with this block - and your `Network settings` afterwards by typing `8` in the main menu, select your primary `Network adapter` with the appropriate number and `S` to set a static IP address, subnet mask and a default gateway.
 Type `2` now to configure your DNS with a public DNS e.g. `1.1.1.1` or `8.8.8.8` or one provided from your Internet service provider.
-You may want to come back here later if you want to use this machine as your local DNS resolver after installing `Active Directory`, in which case you will enter 127.0.0.1.
-If you already have something like this, such as a `Pi-Hole` using `dnsmasq` as a DNS forwarder or `Unbound` as resolver, you'll want to enter it's IP here now.

-To exit to `PowerShell` from `SConfig` main menu, type `15` and press Enter.

-Note: You can start `PowerShell` with `powershell` if you are in `cmd`!

 ## Install the SSH Server